giga-sec/gigaSec-Tech-Notes/3. Notes/grep command.md

 `-vn`

 In the previous examples in this tutorial, when you searched for the words `GNU` and `the`, you were actually searching for basic regular expressions which matched the exact string of characters `GNU` and `the`.
 Patterns that exactly specify the characters to be matched are called “literals” because they match the pattern literally, character-for-character.
+It is helpful to think of these as matching a string of characters rather than matching a word.
+This will become a more important distinction as you learn more complex patterns.
+All alphabetical and numerical characters (as well as certain other characters) are matched literally unless modified by other expression mechanisms.